ceph/ceph/doc/install/get-packages.rst

 The major releases of Ceph include:

-- **Firefly:** Firefly is the most recent major release of Ceph.
+- **Giant:** Giant is the most recent major release of Ceph.
 These packages are recommended for anyone deploying Ceph in a production environment.
   Critical bug fixes are backported and point releases are made as necessary.

+- **Firefly:** Firefly is the sixth major release of Ceph.
+These packages are recommended for anyone deploying Ceph in a production environment.
+  Firefly is a long-term stable release, so critical bug fixes are backported and point releases are made as necessary.

 - **Emperor:** Emperor is the fifth major release of Ceph.
-These packages are recommended for anyone deploying Ceph in a production environment.
-  Critical bug fixes are backported and point releases are made as necessary.
+These packages are are old and no longer supported, so we recommend that users upgrade to Firefly immediately.

 - **Dumpling:** Dumpling is the fourth major release of Ceph.
-These packages are recommended for anyone deploying Ceph in a production environment.
-  Critical bug fixes are backported as necessary.

-- **Cuttlefish:** Cuttlefish is the third major release of Ceph.
-These packages are recommended for those who have already deployed bobtail in production and are not yet ready to upgrade.

-- **Bobtail:** Bobtail is the second major release of Ceph.
-These packages are recommended for those who have already deployed bobtail in production and are not yet ready to upgrade.
+These packages are older and not recommended for new users, but critical bug fixes are still backported as necessary.
+We encourage all Dumpling users to update to Firefly as soon as they are able to do so.

-- **Argonaut:** Argonaut is the first major release of Ceph.
-These packages are recommended for those who have already deployed Argonaut in production and are not yet ready to upgrade.
+- **Argonaut, Bobtail, Cuttlefish:** These are the first three releases of Ceph.
+These packages are old and no longer supported, so we recommend that users upgrade to a supported version.

 .. tip:: For European users, there is also a mirror in the Netherlands at: http://eu.ceph.com/